2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

 Women’s Singles Favourites to Win

-The online betting sites have made it clear which woman tennis player should win the French Open.
+The online betting sites have clarified which woman tennis player should win the French Open.
 Iga Swiatek is the clear favourite on the outright betting markets, priced at just 10/11, far ahead of Simona Halep (10/1) and Ons Jabeur (12/1).

 Iga Swiatek – 10/11

 She made the semi-finals in Australia and slipped in Dubai (R16), but she was unstoppable, claiming 4 straight titles from Indian Wells, Miami, Stuttgart, and Italy.
-That translates to 28 straight match wins, clearly showing that there is currently no tennis player on the women’s side of the field that can stop her.
+That translates to 28 straight match wins, clearly showing that no tennis player on the women’s side of the field can stop her.

 Simona Halep – 10/1